suikan4github/kaiten-yaki/README.md

-# Yet another Full Disk Encryption for GRUB/Linux
+# Kaiten-yaki : Yet another Full Disk Encryption for GRUB/Linux
 Helpful scripts of the full disk encryption for the Linux  distribution

 This is a script correction to help the installation of Linux distribution with the full disc encryption.
 Followings are the list of functionality.